xDaevax/isolation-testing-refactor-example/README.md

    3) Prompt for valid user input indicating sort order
    4) Print the results to the Console

-The above logic is primarily contained in the `ReportViewer.cs` file.
+The above logic is primarily contained in the [`ReportViewer.cs`][source_1] file.

-After you're comfortable with the logic, open the `TestingDependencyIsolation.Original.Tests\Unit\Core\DataItemFixture.cs` file and make note of the comments.
+After you're comfortable with the logic, open the [`TestingDependencyIsolation.Original.Tests\Unit\Core\DataItemFixture.cs`][source_3] file and make note of the comments.

 #### Testing - First Pass

 > Run the unit test

-After reviewing the comments and running the unit test open the `ReportViewerFixture.cs` file.
+After reviewing the comments and running the unit test open the [`ReportViewerFixture.cs`][source_4] file.

-Notice the `[Ignore()]` attribution on the First test.
+Notice the `[Ignore()]` attribution on the first test.
 This attribute is used to tell NUnit to not run the test.
 This allows tests that are in development or are temporarily broken to be excluded from the results.
 This is particularly useful when used in conjunction with a build server, where tests are run on every commit and failed tests result in failed builds.

 In this case, the code smells first start in defining what is being tested.
 Unit tests should have a clearly definable, succinct SUT.
 In this case, the constructor initializes a call chain that is so complex, the actual naming of the test becomes a challenge.

 In addition to naming, we don't even get past step 1.
 A good unit test should be isolated.
-This means that the test (like the code it's testing) should only ever have **ONE** reason to fail: The code is broken.
+This means that the test (like the code it's testing) should only ever have **ONE** reason to fail: The code is broken or was changed.
-In the case of the constructor, a constructors only responsibility should be to initialize default values or the bare-minimum amount of information required to create an instance of a class.
-In the case of the `ReportViewer` type, it actually initiates part of the processing logic.
+The primary (and perhaps only) concern of any constructor should be to initialize default values such that the bare-minimum amount of information required to create an instance of a class is performed.
+In contradiction to this idea in the case of the `ReportViewer` type, it initiates part of the processing logic and therefore makes an assumption about what the type *should* do, instead of what it *could* do.

-This is poor OO design at a minimum, as the class has lost any versatility.
+This is poor OO design; the class has lost any versatility and makes too many assumptions about its own use.
+In some cases, this type of behavior is *intended* by the developer, especially in the case of some very specific, opinionated frameworks.
+As a rule, however, this should be avoided in OO design.
 This is a `procedural` style of programming that is common in procedural languages and was prevalent in the early days of classic ASP, VB, and VBA / VBScript.
-This design requires a significant refactor both from a code quality standpoint, and a test-ability standpoint.
+This program requires a significant refactor both from a code quality standpoint, and a test-ability standpoint.
 Go ahead and attempt to run this test by removing the `[Ignore()]` attribute.

 The test fails when attempting to load the configuration file from configuration because...
-We're in a test, we don't have the app.config file that the driver has.
+We're in a test, we don't have the `app.config` file that the executable has.
+This should also spark a chain reaction of thoughts in your mind: "Oh, if that isn't available, that means that the report file input may also not be available...", "What if this library were being used in a web-application or other way where Console operations were not the best way to perform input / output?", "What if configuration doesn't come from a config file at all?"

 This is an example of tight-coupling.
 Now, you could write an integration test for this situation, and add the app setting to the app.config of the test file but that is a different type of testing all together.

 Unit tests should be devoid of this kind of environment configuration because a unit test should test logic in isolation.
 The test now breaks for a reason that is completely unrelated to what we want to test.

 Even if we decided to add the app.config to the test, certainly the case where the config isn't present is a case we want to test as well.
-Now, we need to setup the configuration as part of the test setup, and make sure to clear it afterwords so others tests don't break.
+Now, we need to setup the configuration as part of the test setup, and make sure to clear it afterwards so other tests don't break.

-If that weren't bad enough, we would quickly run into issue after issue with the code as it is.
+If that weren't bad enough, we would quickly run into issue after issue with the code as it is (illustrated by the "chain-reaction" questions above).

-Review the `ReportViewer.cs` file's comment section after the class.
+Review the [`ReportViewer.cs`][source_1] file's comment section after the class.

-Once you've reviewed that information, it's time to answer the question:  How can we fix it?
+Once you've reviewed that information, it's time to answer the question:  **How can we fix it?**

 #### Fixing it - Overview

-Now that *most* of the code smells have been defined, we need to bring any relevant design patterns and / or sound OO concepts to bear in order to re-structure the code.
+Now that *most* of the code smells have been defined, we need to bring any relevant design patterns and / or sound OO concepts to bear for the necessary re-structure of the code.
 When doing this, we are attempting to balance the following aspects of the code:

- - Readability
+ - **Readability**
- - Maintainability
+ - **Maintainability**
- - Complexity
+ - **Complexity**
- - Testability
+ - **Testability**
- - Performance
+ - **Performance**

-These are not in any particular order.
-Some projects will put a higher priority on maintainability if many changes are expected, others will emphasize performance.
-Often, certain sub-sections of code will have different priorities within the same project, so it's important to make sure we're grounded in the bigger picture as testing is not a end itself, but a means to more well-rounded code.
+These are not listed in order; some projects will put a higher priority on maintainability if many changes are expected, others will emphasize performance.
+Often, certain sub-sections of code will have different priorities within the same project, so it's important to make sure we're grounded in the bigger picture as testing is not an end itself, but a means to more well-rounded code.
 Testing begins to become too costly and too cumbersome if the goal of the testing is the completion of tests, rather than the verification of the actual software.

-In this case, we'll begin by identifying the responsibilities of program to see if we can extract meaningful, but well defined boundaries that match the various tasks being performed by the code.
+In this case, we'll begin by identifying the responsibilities of program to see if we can extract meaningful, but well-defined boundaries that match the various tasks being performed by the code.

 Perhaps the most obvious, is the actual printing of the report.

 ##### Refactoring

-Printing, or the output of the program is the PRIMARY *business* goal of the software, so this is a logical place to start but we need to build a context for refactoring.
+We need to build a context for refactoring, because the printing or the output of the program is the PRIMARY *business* goal of the software, this is a logical place to start.
 First, we need to ask a series of questions in order to help guide our refactoring process.
 The questions below are grouped by a design-pattern or principle that the questions are designed to help identify and answer.

 1) YAGNI (You ain't gonna' need it)